StevenLwcz/StevenLwcz.github.io/_posts/2025-04-22-Memory-Regions-with-Memview-and-Gdb.md

 ### Info proc mappings

-Virtual memory is the system in which the OS provides a process a continuous memory address space, hiding all the details of physical memory.There is a lot we could say about *virtual memory* but this is out of scope for this post.
+Virtual memory is the system in which the OS provides a process a continuous memory address space, hiding all the details of physical memory [^7].

 `info proc mappings` gives a high level view of the *virtual memory* layout of a process.
 Code exists in the 'x' (executable) area.
 Normal data will be in the 'rw' (read/write) area.
 In this example the 'r' only area contains various internal structures for allowing the program to be relocated in physical memory.